freeradical13/freeradical13.github.io/index.md

 [B cells][] are lymphocytes which mature in the bone marrow and bind to antigens on non-host cells or which are free floating in blood.
 Each B cell paratope is a Y-shaped protein made of four polypeptide chains linked with disulfide bridges, two of which called heavy chains are anchored into the B cell membrane.
 Each chain has a constant region which is an amino acid sequence that is common across B cells, and a variable region which is an amino acid sequence that varies for a particular epitope.
 The two pairs of chains may bind to up to two epitopes.

 Once a B cell's paratope binds to an antigen, B cells become activated and lead to formation of cells that secrete a soluble form of the paratope proteins called [antibodies][] (or immunoglobulins) which may bind to free floating antigens that aren't on the surface of pathogens.
-There are five types (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.

 [T cells][] are lymphocytes which mature in the lymphatic system organ called the [thymus][] and bind to antigens on host cells that present antigens connected to [Major Histocompatibility Complex][] (MHC) molecules.
 Each T cell paratope is a protein made of two polypeptide chains (called the α chain and β chain) anchored into the T cell membrane and linked with a disulfide bridge.
 Each chain also has a constant region and variable region and the pair of chains are the paratope.

+There are five types of antibodies (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.

+B and T cell antigen receptors are encoded in DNA by V (variable) and J (joining) peptide sequences which are combined in random pre-mRNA combinations by [recombinase][].

 ### Heart